paxelito/SENSOR/README.txt

 	- a = [np.random.randn() for i in range(1000)] - np.random.normal(mu, sigma, 1000)
 	- beta distribution http://en.wikipedia.org/wiki/Beta_distribution
 	- http://docs.scipy.org/doc/numpy/reference/generated/numpy.random.beta.html#numpy.random.beta
 	- !!!
-To fix che continue creation of the technologies and of the policie
+To fix che continue creation of the technologies and of the policie at each run
+	- !!!
+CONTROL THE FITTING FUNCTION

 2014 - 05 - 08 ver.1.2
 	- bioenergy year yield has been added